Expert Advice/Planning 101/Hiring VendorsArrowHiring Vendors

 For his part, he’s looking for couples who are excited to get to know him and are into their conversation.
 He can tell couples who aren’t a good fit to work with almost from the first email: “They’ll give me a list of 20 shots they want, which takes us out of our creative zone and is not organic at all.
 It’s off-putting—they're worried that we can’t do our job.”
 Or, couples will ask to copy signature shots of videographers who are outside their budget: for example, capturing the rings cascading down the dress in slow motion.
 In the breakdancing world, it’s extremely shameful to copy someone else’s moves, and Abalos likewise refrains from doing that in his video work.

-Couples fill out a questionnaire that includes whether the video team should focus on any specific family members.
-But, otherwise, couples usually trust him to get the right shots, especially having seen his work in the highlight videos found on the website.
+Couples fill out a questionnaire that includes a variety of questions, including whether the video team should focus on any specific family members or loved ones.
+But, otherwise, couples usually trust him to get the right shots, especially having seen his work in the high-quality highlight videos found on the website.

-Videographers or the photography and videography company sometimes don’t get as much info as photographers, or other vendors get, Abalos notes.
-So, he likes to touch base with couples a few weeks before the wedding to check in on the timeline and any other issues that may have arisen.
+Videographers or the wedding photography and videography company sometimes don’t get as much info as photographers, or other vendors get, Abalos notes.
+So, he likes to touch base with couples a few weeks before the wedding to check in on the timeline and any other issues that may have arisen at the last minute.

 On the Day

 For Abalos, shooting weddings is based on the intuition that comes from experience.
-He doesn’t usually visit wedding venues beforehand, so a lot of this happens on the fly.
+He doesn’t usually visit wedding venues beforehand, so when it comes to shooting wedding films, a lot of this happens on the fly.
 When he sees the wedding ceremony space, for example, he’ll plot in his mind the shots he’ll want to get, how he’ll handle the camera (perhaps using a gimbal to stabilize the camera while moving), and how he’ll move around (assessing the processional route for potential obstacles, such as people, trees, or pillars).

 “A lot of it is trying to figure out where to be at the right moment and being aware of the surroundings,” he says.
 He coordinates with his second shooter (who gathers behind-the-scenes footage, cocktail hour, candid footage of guests, and anything else Abalos isn’t able to shoot himself) and the wedding photographers, so that they’re not in each other’s shots.
 (He likes to send a note beforehand introducing himself to wedding photographers, since there’s so much coordination on the day.)